Montijo

 Located on the peninsula of Setúbal, Seixal municipality is part of the metropolitan area of Lisbon.
 The privileged geographic location, along with t…

-Located on the south bank of the Tagus river estuary, in the district of Setúbal, the municipality of Barreiro is part of the metropolitan area of Li…
+Located on the left bank of the Tagus Estuary, the municipality of Moita is part of the Lisbon metropolitan area.
+The riverfront, with around 20 km, …